Ayush-2224/IITISOC_25/Readme.md

 ## 🎯 AI-Powered Recommendations

-This project includes an intelligent movie recommender system that suggests movies tailored to each user’s watch history.
+This project includes an intelligent movie recommender system that suggests movies tailored to each Groups watch history.

 ---